DistributedProofreaders/guiguts/INSTALL.md

 ## Perl Modules

-Guiguts requires several Perl modules to be installed via CPAN:
+Guiguts requires several Perl modules to be installed via CPAN.
+Both the instructions below and the helper script use `cpanm`, not `cpan`, to do the install.

 The required Perl modules can be installed with the included helper script:
 ```